maoli131/personal-website/README.md

 #### 2022, July 27

+Update some essential information shown on main page, including my recent job at Meta.
 Updated resume and articles.
-Update some essential information shown on main page.
+Some work still needs to be done for project section, especially to include my grad research project and advanced upper-div work.

 #### 2021, Aug 26